-- Carry out a firmware update (FirmwareUpdate) (also refer to Running a script).
+- Carry out a firmware update (FirmwareUpdate)

 - Load the prepared configuration (Restore)

 - Saving the current configuration (Backup)

 The requirements for executing the actions are almost identical for all example files (see Running a script).

 If you would like to use the example files, you must adapt them (file names and paths, addressing of the drive controllers).